SergioBonaqueGonzalez/Wavefront-Propagator/README.md

 z=propagation distance in meters

-phase=incoming phase defined at the exit pupil
+phase=matrix containing the incoming phase defined at the exit pupil

-pupil=Exit pupil where the phase is defined
+pupil=matrix containing the exit pupil where the phase is defined

-L1=Length of the object space in meters (i.e. length of the surface containing the pupil)
+L1=Length of the object space in meters (i.e. length of the matrix containing the wavefront)

 L2=Length of the image space in meters (i.e. length of the CCD)